CKEditor 5 file manager integration sample

 In this sample we show how to:

-- Enable Flmngr file manager in CKEditor 5 after you installed the file manager.
+1. Enable Flmngr file manager in CKEditor 5 after you installed the file manager.

-- Configure paths and URLs of Flmngr inside CKEditor 5.
+2. Configure paths and URLs of Flmngr inside CKEditor 5.

-- Call Flmngr outside of CKEditor 5 (your custom external widgets).
+3. Call Flmngr outside of CKEditor 5 (your custom external widgets).

 Here is a standard practice to enable a CKEditor file manager plugin: we load the build of CKEditor 5 with Flmngr inside.
-Of course you can use it as a plugin too.
+Of course, you can use it as a plugin too.

 Now CKEditor 5 is initialized and ready and you can use Flmngr there.
 In most cases, this is the end of the configuration of CKEditor.

-But what if you want to implement some custom files field outside of CKEditor.
-For example you need to call Flmngr file manager to let the user pick some images from the same storage and reuse the configuration you passed into CKEditor.
-To do this you need to retrieve Flmngr API object from the instance of CKEditor.
-In this sample we have one CKEditor instance, but you can have two or more editors on the page, so they may have different initialization parameters (only apiKey
+But what if you want to implement some custom files field outside of CKEditor?
+For example, you need to call the Flmngr file manager to let the user pick some images from the same storage and reuse the configuration you passed into CKEditor.
+To do this, you need to retrieve the Flmngr API object from the instance of CKEditor.
+In this sample, we have one CKEditor instance, but you can have two or more editors on the page, so they may have different initialization parameters (only the apiKey parameter must be the same within one web page).

-Now with the Flmngr API object, you can implement managing file gallery on your custom field.
-This is fully the same as in the Manage image gallery sample.
-Just attach a listener to a button of your control and call there Flmngr.open({params})
+Now, with the Flmngr API object, you can implement managing the file gallery on your custom field.
+This is exactly the same as in the Manage image gallery sample.
+Just attach a listener to a button of your control and call the Flmngr.open({params}) method with some parameters to let the user pick images.